 What examination results must I submit with my appeal and where can I get these from?

 Normally you would be asked to submit a complete statement of examination results including past years so that the Board can review past performance.
-However in the context of Covid-19 arrangements, it is acceptable to download examination results from the screen where you access them for 2019-2020 and attach them to your online appeal.
+Examination results can be downloaded from the screen where you access them and attached to your online appeal.
 You can also download past examination results from Student Apps. by clicking on the “Digitry” button, should you wish to submit them.

 Where the appeal relates to a Professional Practice/School Placement module on the BECE, BEd, PMEP, PEB/PEM/SE, PME or BRelEd programme, you should include legible copies of your Professional Practice/School Placement/TSOI reports (BEdLAN and BRelEd only) and/or placement assessment/evaluation feedback report(s) and/or e-portfolio feedback report(s).